algorandfoundation/docs/docs/features/asc1/stateful/hello_world.md

 Programs may implicitly read their own _global_ storage and the _local_ storage of the account submitting the _application call transaction_.

 #### get_external
 Reading from _global_ and _local_ storage of an _external_ program or account is allowed by explicitly passing the address as an argument within the _application call transaction_.
-Programs may read from _global_ storage of up to four _external_ programs.
-Additionally, programs may read from _local_ storage of up to two _external_ accounts.
+Programs may read from _global_ storage of up to two (2) _external_ programs.
+Additionally, programs may read from _local_ storage of up to four (4) _external_ accounts.

 #### put
 Writing data is restricted to _global_ storage of the "called" program and the _local_ storage of the "calling" account, both specified within the _application call transaction_ (note: _external_ locations may only be read from).